 Even too much Tylenol can cause serious liver damage, according to the U.S. Food and Drug Administration (FDA).
 “If you take a dose that’s too high, you may have an increased chance of side effects—for example, increased drowsiness from pain medication or bleeding from too much anticoagulant, such as Warfarin [Coumadin]—due to having too much of the medication in your body,” says Barbara Young, PharmD, MHA, editor of consumer medical information for the American Society of Heath-System Pharmacists‘ (ASHP) AHFS Drug Information resource.

-Here are the four questions you must ask when picking up a new prescription.
+Here are the questions you must ask when picking up a new prescription.

 Taking meds too often

-A Boston University study found that 15 percent of those who use NSAIDs (non-steroidal anti-inflammatory drugs) like Advil or Aleve exceed the recommended dose in a one-week period, which can lead to serious side effects like intestinal bleeding and even heart attacks.
-(Learn to spot the heart attack symptoms people often ignore.)
+In a 2018 study, published in Pharmacoepidemiology Drug & Safety, researchers at Boston University found that 15 percent of those who use NSAIDs (non-steroidal anti-inflammatory drugs) like Advil or Aleve exceed the recommended dose in a one-week period, which can lead to serious side effects like intestinal bleeding and even heart attacks.
 For prescription meds, it’s likewise important to stick to the dosing times to avoid overtaxing your body.
 “Several mechanisms to remove the drug from the body usually involve the liver or kidneys, or both, so if you have problems with either, your doctor may tell you to take a lower dose or take your medication less frequently,” Young says.

 Taking too low a dose or too infrequently

-If you don’t take enough of your medication, you also put your health at risk.
-For example, one of the things you can do to prevent deep vein thrombosis, a deadly blood clot in your leg, is to keep up your proper dosing of blood thinner, if that’s been prescribed to you.
+If you don’t take your meds as directed, you may be putting your health at risk.
+For example, one of the things you can do to prevent deep vein thrombosis (DVT), a deadly blood clot in your leg, is to keep up your proper dosing of blood thinner, if that’s been prescribed to you.
 “The body metabolizes a drug at a certain predicted rate, so taking them on the prescribed schedule is important to maintain this consistent level,” Young says.
 “Think of a bucket with a small hole in the bottom—if you want to maintain a certain level of water you must add a certain amount, or dose, at certain intervals.”
 If you add too little or wait too long, the water level will fall too low.

 Taking meds with—or without—food

-The directions on the Rx are not just suggestions.
+The directions on the prescriptions are not just suggestions.
 “For some medications, food, or certain types of food, will affect how the drug is absorbed from the stomach into the body,” Young says.
-Some may be absorbed too slowly or not as fully with food, such as the osteoporosis med Fosamax or the thyroid drug Synthroid.
-So, take them on an empty stomach or with a certain period of time before you eat again.
+Some may be absorbed too slowly or not as fully with food, such as the osteoporosis medication, Fosamax, or the thyroid drug Synthroid.
+So, take them on an empty stomach or within a certain period of time before you eat again.
 “On the other hand, some medications may irritate the stomach, such as NSAIDs including ibuprofen, and are best taken with food to minimize any irritation,” Young says.
-Read the label or ask your pharmacist if you should take your medication with or without food.
+Read the label or ask your pharmacist if you should take your meds with or without food.

-Learn which vitamins you should always take with food.
+Find out which supplements you should always take with food.

 Not avoiding specific foods

-Even if you take your meds with a meal, you might not realize you should avoid some foods.
-“Certain antibiotics should not be taken with calcium-containing food or OTC drugs, which will affect how they are absorbed by the body,” says Dave Walker, RPh, Medical Advisory Board member, MedShadow Foundation.
-“Calcium can actually inactivate antibiotics, including tetracycline and doxycycline.”
-Drugs that are affected by a high-fat meal include Viagra and Lunesta, Young says.
+Even if you take your meds with a meal, you may not realize you should avoid some foods.
+“Certain antibiotics should not be taken with calcium-containing food or [calcium-containing] OTC drugs, which will affect how they are absorbed by the body,” says Dave Walker, RPh, medical advisory board member, MedShadow Foundation.
+“Calcium can actually inactivate antibiotics, including tetracycline and doxycycline” adds Walker.
 Plus, “the metabolism of several medications, including statins, is affected by the enzymes in grapefruit juice,” Walker says.
-Ask your pharmacist if there are any food interactions to avoid with your medication.
+Ask your pharmacist if there are any food interactions to avoid with your meds.

 Mixing meds inappropriately

-Your medication could also be making you sick.
-It could be because you’re inadvertently counteracting or doubling up on meds—and this includes over-the-counter (OTC) drugs, vitamins, and herbal supplements.
-“The interaction can increase or decrease the effectiveness of the medicines, cause unexpected side effects, or increase the risk of known side effects,” says Michael J. Gaunt, PharmD, Medication Safety Analyst, Editor, ISMP Medication Safety Alert!
+Your meds could also be making you sick.
+It could be because you’re inadvertently counteracting or doubling up on meds—and this includes OTC drugs, vitamins, and herbal supplements.
+“The interaction can increase or decrease the effectiveness of the medicines, cause unexpected side effects, or increase the risk of known side effects,” says Michael J. Gaunt, PharmD, medication safety analyst, editor, ISMP Medication Safety Alert!
 Community/Ambulatory Care Edition at the Institute for Safe Medication Practices (ISMP).
-For example, some medications should not be taken at the same time as antacids because the absorption may be changed by the reduction in stomach acid, Young says.
+For example, some meds should not be taken at the same time as antacids because the absorption may be changed by the reduction in stomach acid, Young says.

 Not getting a med schedule from your doctor

-The FDA advises making sure your doctor or pharmacist knows everything you take in order to come up with an approved list for when to take each drug, supplement and vitamin.
+It’s important to make sure your doctor or pharmacist knows all of the prescription and over-the-counter medications, supplements, and vitamins you take in order to come up with an approved list for when to take each of them.
 “If you take a number of medications, consult with your pharmacist to find the best schedule for you to take them,” Young says.
 “If you group your medications to take at similar times, it will improve your chances of taking your medications consistently and on time.”
-Just make sure your health-care provider is on board with the plan.
+Just make sure your healthcare provider is on board with the plan.

 Not understanding your prescription label